davidarchanjo/spring-certified-developer-study-guide/README.md

 | 5xx Status | Indicates that the client's request was unable to be performed due to a server-side error |

 ## API DESIGN & CONVENTIONS
-The key principles of REST involves separating the API into _logical resources_ and manipulate them through HTTP requests where every HTTP method (GET, POST, PUT, DELETE etc) performes a specific operation.
+The key principles of REST involves separating the API into _logical resources_ and manipulate them through HTTP requests where every HTTP method (GET, POST, PUT, DELETE etc) performs a specific operation.

 The functionalities provided by an API, which are related to _resources_, are exposed via URLs on which the resources are referred as **nouns** and **in plural**.
 The operations made available via URLs should be mapped to HTTP method type corresponding to the action that is intended to be carried out.
 The URL mapping goes as follows:</br>
 | HTTP Method | URL        | Operation | HTTP Status |